asiffer/clearbot/README.md

 ## What's next?

-- Use a file as input
 - Colorize image
+- Print result in the terminal